 After spending three years back in Wisconsin, Charles decides to move his family to Walnut Grove, Minnesota, which will be familiar to those who viewed the 1970s television series.
 The third novel On The Banks of Plum Creek, published in 1937, tells how the family lived there for a couple of years until harvest failures forced them to move again.
 Caroline Fraser reveals how the Ingalls family and other farmers in the area were actually driven to breaking point when their harvests were continually destroyed by great swarms of locusts.
 While Charles Ingalls is idolised in his daughter’s books, Caroline Fraser depicts him as a man who ultimately fails at everything he does as he is always looking over the next horizon.
 Charles’s need to constantly be on the move also places his family in precarious situations that could have been avoided if he had thought things through more carefully and I have to say she has a point.

 As Charles abandons farming for various other jobs, the family eventually settle in De Smet, South Dakota, which more or less becomes the permanent residence of the Ingalls family as depicted in By the Shores of Silver Lake (1939), The Long Winter (1940) and Little Town on the Prairie (1941).
 In one of the most astounding historical facts in the novel, Caroline Fraser goes on to explain how the US government were warned not to encourage settlers to farm the prairies as it wasn’t suitable land for farming and it would have disastrous consequences on the environment.
 Needless to say, the government and the railroads ignored these warnings and the damage done to the eco-system resulted in periods of famine where families were reduced to boiling weeds for food.
 Caroline Fraser goes on to show how the damage has accumulated to affect worldwide weather patterns and how it caused the major drought during the Great Depression of the 1930s.
-I wouldn’t normally be interested in this type of information but it is presented in a really interesting way and Caroline Fraser really drives the point home at the end of the book when she relates how she visited the area where the Ingalls family loved in Dakota and the damage on the prairies is still visible.
+I wouldn’t normally be interested in this type of information but it is presented in a really interesting way and Caroline Fraser really drives the point home at the end of the book when she relates how she visited the area where the Ingalls family lived in Dakota and the damage on the prairies is still visible.

 As the family settle in De Smet, Laura has to take on a variety of jobs to help her family make ends meet as Mary is now blind and money has to be raised to send her to school.
 It is a hard time for the family as a harsh winter blights the crops and food is scarce but Laura also meets her future husband, Almanzo Wilder, who turns out to be just as clueless as Charles Ingalls when it comes to financial matters.
 Laura and Almanzo marry on 25 August 1885 and they settle on his farm where their daughter, Rose, is born on 5 December 1886.
 Laura wrote about her romance with Almanzo in These Happy Golden Years (1943) which has a happily ever after feel to it, however a later manuscript The First Four Years (1971) paints a bleaker picture of illness and the ultimate loss of their farm to debt.